aubreymoore/code-for-CRB-damage-ai/README.md

 Inteactive maps and data are publicly available in a [GitHub repository](https://aubreymoore.github.io/Guam-CRB-web-maps/).
 Roadside surveys were also performed to help delineate new CRB populations on Rota Island and Majuro Atoll.

-Furhter details and background can be found in [this unfunded preproposal](https://aubreymoore.github.io/serdp-crb-damage/preproposal.pdf).
+Further details and background can be found in [this unfunded preproposal](https://aubreymoore.github.io/serdp-crb-damage/preproposal.pdf).

 ## Work plan